mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ## Documentation

-As many other open source projects written in Go, the documentation of this SDK is published to [Go package repository](https://pkg.go.dev) under
+As many other open-source projects written in Go, the documentation of this SDK is published to [Go package repository](https://pkg.go.dev) under
 <https://pkg.go.dev/github.com/xanzy/go-gitlab>.